janpilu/cv-generator/README.md

 # CV Generator

+Tired of using Word or Google Docs to create your CV?
+Tired of having to cram your CV into a predefined template?
+Tired of not being able to express your life story in the beautiful syntax that is JSON?

+**This is the solution for you!**

-A clean, professional CV generator built with React and TypeScript.
+A clean, professional CV generator built with React and TypeScript using Vite.

 ## Features